sqvanfleet/aggdiff_landau_particle_method_discg/README.md

 - `error_list` is an array that stores several quantities at each time step such as errors, mass, momentum, kinetic energy, energy, the dissipation term, fisher energy, and how many fixed point iterations were required for the relative error to be less than the given tolerance.
-- `max_iter` is the maximum amount of iterations the fixed point iteration can preform and is chosen by the user.
+- `max_iter` is the maximum number of iterations the fixed point iteration can perform and is chosen by the user.
-- `tol` is the tolerence used in the fixed point iteration and is chosen by the user.
+- `tol` is the tolerance used in the fixed point iteration and is chosen by the user.

 #### For loop in time